twoBirds/twobirds/README.md

 }
 ```
 * "tb.ui.spinner" is a dotted property
-* it doesnt exist in the namespace when the instanciation of "demoapp.gloabalSpinner" is done
+* it doesnt exist in the namespace when the instanciation of "demoapp.globalSpinner" is done
 * instanciation halts until "tb/ui/spinner.js" is loaded (and also all nested requirements)
-* when  its loaded, twoBirds detects that tb.ui.spinner is a plain object
+* when everything is loaded, twoBirds detects that tb.ui.spinner is a plain object
 * the object is then inserted into the "tb.ui.spinner" property
 * "tb.init" is fired, with the empty object {} as a single parameter